rahul-chugh/gmsa-linux-containers-ecs-dotnet-cdk-dotnet/README.md

-## AWS Blog: Using Windows Authentication with gMSA on Linux Containers on Amazon ECS
+## Using Windows Authentication with gMSA on Linux Containers on Amazon ECS

-This repository contains sample code for the AWS Blog Post [Using Windows Authentication with gMSA on Linux Containers on Amazon ECS](https://aws.amazon.com/blogs/containers/using-windows-authentication-with-gmsa-on-linux-containers-on-amazon-ecs/).
+This repository contains sample code for using Windows Authentication with gMSA on Linux Containers on Amazon ECS.
+To create the infrasrtucture, we have used AWS CDK for .NET and a sample .NET application deployed to ECS Linux containers to showcase the gMSA credentials.

 ![Sample solution architecture diagram](/docs/images/architecture.jpg)